+Contour Part

-- Contour Part The clip plane was built using the external flow field as the parent part.
-Since the clip plane is itself a valid part, it can be used as a parent part to create other parts.
-To create contour loops of velocity on the clip plane: - 13.
-Select the "Clip plane" part in the Main Parts list.
+The clip plane was built using the external flow field as the parent part.
+Since the clip plane is itself a part, it can be used as a parent part to create other parts.
+To create contour loops of velocity on the clip plane:

+13. Select the "Clip_plane" part in the Main Parts list.

-- 15. Select Velocity in the variable list. - 16.
+- 14. Click the Contour icon in the Feature Icon bar to open the Ouick Interaction area for Contours. - 15.
+Select Velocity in the variable list. - 16.
 Change the value of the Sublevels field to 3 and press Enter. - 17.
 Click Create to build the new contour part.